Michael Cole (writer): Life and work

 In 1985, Cole's wife Joanne died of cancer aged 51.
 The same year Fingermouse was released, a musical version of Fingerbobs starring the paper mouse and other puppets, Joanne Cole's last work.
-In 1987, Cole wrote 26 episodes of Edward and Friends, a stop-motion animated Lego with narration by Bernard Cribbins. and created Dot Stop for Playdays which aired on BBC from 1989-97.
+In 1987, Cole wrote 26 episodes of Edward and Friends, a stop-motion animated Lego with narration by Bernard Cribbins. and created Dot Stop for Playdays which aired on BBC from 1989 to 1997.

-In 1992, Cole married his second wife Pam and from 1993–95 wrote and produced three series of Alphabet Castle and Tinysaurs for Carlton TV.
+In 1992, Cole married his second wife Pam and from 1993 to 1995 wrote and produced three series of Alphabet Castle and Tinysaurs for Carlton TV.

 In 2000, Cole started working on a new Bod book which he left unfinished before he died of cancer in 2001 at age 68.
 One year later, Bod's Way was published, written and illustrated by his children Alison and Laurence and based on Cole's original ideas.